MOBIEGMOBIEG

 • Periodically does not exercise control over the consumption of food

-• Eats an unusually large amount of food at one time, far more than a normal person would eat in the same amount of time
+• Eats a massive amount of food at one time, far more than an average person would eat in the same amount of time

-• Eats much faster during binge episodes than during normal eating episodes
+• Eats much faster during binge episodes than during regular eating episodes

 • Eats until physically uncomfortable and nauseated due to the amount of food just consumed